 DHP has a wide variety of suppliers ranging from large international companies to smaller, local suppliers in different industry categories.
-In order to manage the most important risks in the supply chain, DHP has adopted a risk-based approach to pre- qualification and contracting with suppliers.
-Thresholds are set both globally and locally in order to concentrate the effort where the risks in the supply chain are the highest.
+To manage the most important risks in the supply chain, DHP has adopted a risk-based approach to pre- qualification and contracting with suppliers.
+Thresholds are set both globally and locally to concentrate the effort where the risks in the supply chain are the highest.
 The main objective is to ensure that only companies which meet DHP's standards become suppliers.
+All suppliers are integrity checked in Dow Jones Risk Center.